 We’ve rented cars dozens of times in the Balkans through various search engines and have settled on Discover Cars as the best car rental search engine – it searches over 500 trusted rental companies to find the cheapest price for your rental!
 Compare prices for car rental in Zagreb here.

 It’s a simple drive, especially if you decide to use a Zagreb-Split highway.
 The drive takes about 1.5 hours.
 The exit signs for Plitvice Lakes are well marked, and the best route is to use exit no.3 (Karlovac) and continue driving on the state road D1 for about 80 km (50 miles).
-That way you’ll arrive directly to the two main park entrances.
+That way you’ll arrive directly at the two main park entrances.

 You could use a state road on the whole route, but the drive might last a little longer, depending on the traffic.